 Not surprisingly, certain mobile ad networks are targeted specifically for mobile games rather than all app types in general.

-As an advertisers you’ll be able to maximize ROAS and access advanced analytics, which will help you further optimize future campaigns.
+As an advertiser, you’ll be able to maximize ROAS and access advanced analytics, which will help you further optimize future campaigns.

 ironSource operates globally with concentrations in the US, Europe and Asia.
 They have the largest industry in-app video network, a mediation platform, data driven UA and work with well-known game brands, such as EA.